No products in the cart.

 - Warming the vinegar will make the patina form faster.

-- Yellow mustard, tomato sauce, mayonnaise can also be used as it is easier to “paint” it on when doing patterns.
+- Yellow mustard, tomato sauce, and or mayonnaise can also be used as it is easier to “paint” patterns.

-- Do not let the vinegar dry on the knife as it can for rust spots.
+- Do not let the vinegar dry on the knife as it can form rust spots.
 Rinse it off after a few minutes and dry the knife.

 - If your blade already has a patina in some areas, those areas will continue to darken further.